 A few years ago I was 100% unprepared for Christmas and hadn’t gotten any gifts for my side of the family at all…and we were on our way there.
 I’m stressed just remembering this.
-We left my husband’s family the day after Christmas to go to mine, and stopped to get gifts at World Market on the way.
+We left my husband’s family December 26th to go to mine, and stopped to get gifts at World Market on the way.

 I left thinking, why don’t we start celebrating this holiday a few days later than everyone and save a ton of money?
 Haha.
 Probably never going to do that though.